adobe-apiplatform/umapi-documentation/docs/en/api/ErrorRef.md

     * The admin user list for the product profile was not found.

 * **plc.admin.already_added<br>plc.add.admin.error<br>plc.remove.admin.error**
-    * add or remove admin user to profile
+    * add or remove admin user to profile.
-    * The admin user already exists or doesn't exist in list
+    * The admin user already exists or doesn't exist in list.

 * **error.productadmin.add.user.failed<br>error.productadmin.remove.admin.failed**
-    * update to admin user list for product
+    * update to admin user list for product.
     * The admin user list was not updated.

 * **<a name="adobeidno" class="api-ref-subtitle">error.update.adobeid.no</a>**
     * update action workflows
     * The operation in the command cannot be applied to an Adobe ID.

+* **error.throttled_by_external_service**
+    * any
+    * User Management API is being throttled by an external service.

+* **error.developer.add_user.failed**
+    * add
+    * Failed to add the user as a developer.

+* **error.developer.remove_user.failed**
+    * remove
+    * Failed to remove the developer role from the user.

+* **error.user.domain_enforcement**
+    * create
+    * The user cannot be added to the organization due to domain enforcement restrictions.
+See https://helpx.adobe.com/enterprise/using/restricting-domains.html for more information.

+* **error.usergroup.exceeds_maximum_member_count**
+    * add, remove
+    * The current user count for the group exceeds the recommended size.
+Please refer to our [requesting help page](../getsupport.html) if you would like to discuss this issue further.